MRtrix3/mrtrix3/docs/concepts/dw_scheme.rst

 space-separated floating-point values, all in one row, with one value per volume in the DWI dataset.
-The ``bvecs`` consists of 3 rows of space-separated floating-point values, with the first row corresponding to the *x*-component of the DW gradient vectors, one values per volume in the dataset; the second row corresponding to the *y*-component, and the third row to the *z*-component.
+The ``bvecs`` consists of 3 rows of space-separated floating-point values, with the first row corresponding to the *x*-component of the DW gradient vectors, one value per volume in the dataset; the second row corresponding to the *y*-component, and the third row to the *z*-component.
 A typical pair of FSL format DW gradient files might look like: